farshaddavoudi/Blazor.PersianDatePicker/README.md

 > **Tip:** Set `InputDigitType="DigitType.English"` while keeping `PickerDigitType="DigitType.Persian"` to show western numerals in the textbox but maintain a localized Jalali calendar grid.

-> #### 💡 You can add multi-instances of InputPersianDatePicker components on a page and all of them work independently without any problem
+> #### Note: You can add multi-instances of InputPersianDatePicker components on a page and all of them work independently without any problem

 ## Sample template for fast usage:
 #### Copy from here then paste in your project; change some options and you're done.